Crossbar, Inc.

 Crossbar is a company based in Santa Clara, California.
-Crossbar develops a class of non-volatile resistive random-access memory (RRAM) technology.
+Crossbar develops a class of non-volatile resistive random-access memory (ReRAM) technology.

 History

 Crossbar was founded in 2010, by George Minassian, Hagop Nazarian, and Wei Lu.
 As part of the University of Michigan Tech Transfer program, in 2010, Crossbar licensed resistive RAM (RRAM) patents from the University of Michigan.
 Crossbar filed patents relating to the development, commercialization and manufacturing of RRAM technology.

 In August 2013, Crossbar emerged from stealth mode and announced the development of a memory array at a commercial semiconductor device fabrication facility.
 It was said to deliver faster write performance; lower power consumption and more endurance at half the die size, compared to NAND flash memory.
 Since it is CMOS-compatible, it can be fabricated without special equipment or materials.

 Crossbar received $25 million in funding from Artiman Ventures, Kleiner Perkins Caufield and Byers, Northern Light Venture Capital and the Michigan Investment in New Technology Startups (MINTS) program in 2012.

 Another funding round of about $35 million was announced in September 2015, with investors from China and Hong Kong.

 Crossbar primarily markets to original equipment manufacturers (OEMs) and system on a chip (SOC) developers of consumer, enterprise, mobile, industrial and Internet of things products.